Nuette/MoveIt/README.md

 # MoveIt!

 MoveIt! is a simple text-based command game where players type commands to control a circle on the screen.
 The player can move the circle left, right, make it jump, or change its color.
-It's designed for kids or beginners to enjoy learning basic text commands.
+The game integrates Python, Pygame for the interface, and spaCy for interpreting natural language input.

 ## Features